Electrothermal instability: Technical problems and solutions

-Another idea to control the instability would be to increase non-thermal ionisation rate thanks to a laser which would act like a guidance system for streamers between electrodes, increasing the electron density and the conductivity, therefore lowering the Hall parameter under its critical value along these paths.
+Another idea to control the instability is to increase the non-thermal ionisation rate by using a laser which would act like a guidance system for streamers between electrodes, increasing the electron density and the conductivity, therefore lowering the Hall parameter to below its critical value along these paths.
 But this concept has never been tested experimentally.

 In the 1970s and more recently, some researchers tried to master the instability with oscillating fields.
 Oscillations of the electric field or of an additional RF electromagnetic field locally modify the Hall parameter.

-Finally, a solution has been found in the early 1980s to annihilate completely the electrothermal instability within MHD converters, thanks to non-homogeneous magnetic fields.
-A strong magnetic field implies a high Hall parameter, therefore a low electrical conductivity in the medium.
-So the idea is to make some "paths" linking an electrode to the other, where the magnetic field is locally attenuated.
+Finally, a solution has been found in the early 1980s to completely remove the electrothermal instability within MHD converters, by means of non-homogeneous magnetic fields.
+A strong magnetic field implies a high Hall parameter, and therefore a low electrical conductivity in the medium.
+So the idea is to create some "paths" linking one electrode to the other, where the magnetic field is locally attenuated.
 Then the electric current tends to flow in these low B-field paths as thin plasma cords or streamers, where the electron density and temperature increase.
 The plasma becomes locally Coulombian, and the local Hall parameter value falls, while its critical threshold rises.
 Experiments where streamers do not present any inhomogeneity have been obtained with this method.
 This effect, strongly nonlinear, was unexpected but led to a very effective system for streamer guidance.

 But this last working solution was discovered too late, 10 years after all the international effort about MHD power generation had been abandoned in most nations.
 Vladimir S. Golubev, coworker of Evgeny Velikhov, who met Jean-Pierre Petit in 1983 at the 9th MHD International conference in Moscow, made the following comment to the inventor of the magnetic stabilization method:

-However, this electrothermal stabilization by magnetic confinement, if found too late for the development of MHD power plants, might be of interest for future applications of MHD to aerodynamics (magnetoplasma-aerodynamics for hypersonic flight).
+However, this electrothermal stabilization by magnetic confinement, although found too late for the development of MHD power plants, might be of interest for future applications of MHD to aerodynamics (magnetoplasma-aerodynamics for hypersonic flight).